Jump to Camino Portugués Stages

 The city of Tui is right across the Minho River to the north, from Valença, Portugal.
 The cathedral looms above the river, if you are walking on the Camino from the south ~ a very impressive sight to behold!

-If you choose this option, you will miss the Portuguese part of this Camino.
+If you choose the 100 km option, you will miss the Portuguese part of this Camino.
 My recommendation would be at least to cross the river south into Portugal and go see Valença.
 It is a historic, fortified town with battlements that loom above the Minho River.
 In my view it has a quainter downtown, if somewhat more of a touristy feel than Tui.

 However, both towns are wonderful to visit.
 For more incredible photos of these two towns, go to our day nineteen!